pmmfs/capstone-project/README.md

 4) Supervised machine learning (ML):
     a) Can a model accurately predict future total cases/deaths based on feature variables?
     b) Which feature variables contribute the most to the model?
+5)  High Risk Continent: Which continent poses the most risk  based on age variation, total cases and extreme poverty rating.

 ## Analysis